imgarylai/bert-embedding/README.md

 bert = BertEmbedding(ctx=ctx)
 ```

-This result is a list of a tuple containing (sentence embedding, tokens, tokens embedding)
+This result is a list of a tuple containing (tokens, tokens embedding)

 For example: